Hyperparameter-Free Out-of-Distribution Detection Using Softmax of Scaled Cosine Similarity: Introduction

 \section{Introduction}

 It is widely recognized that deep neural networks tend to show unpredictable behaviors for {\em out-of-distribution} (OOD) samples, i.e., samples coming from a different distribution from that of the training samples.
-They often give high confidence (i.e., high softmax value) to OOD samples, even when they make correct inferences for {\em in-distribution} (ID) samples (i.e., test samples from the same distribution as the training samples).
-Therefore, it has been a major research topic \cite{hendrycks2016baseline, liang2017enhancing, lee2018simple, vyas2018out, shalev2018out, malinin2018predictive} to detect OOD samples in classification performed by deep neural networks.
+They often give high confidence (i.e., high softmax value) to OOD samples, not only to {\em in-distribution} (ID) samples (i.e., test samples from the same distribution as the training samples).
+Therefore, it has been a major research topic to detect OOD samples in classification performed by deep neural networks; many methods have been proposed so far \cite{hendrycks2016baseline, liang2017enhancing, lee2018simple, vyas2018out, shalev2018out, malinin2018predictive, Yu2019UnsupervisedOD}.

-A baseline method is evaluated in \cite{hendrycks2016baseline} that thresholds the maximum softmax value, often used as a confidence score, to detect OOD samples.
-This study presents a design of experiments for evaluation of OOD detection methods, which has been employed in the subsequent studies.
-Then, a method improving this baseline is proposed in \cite{liang2017enhancing}, named ODIN; it applies perturbation with fixed magnitude $\epsilon$ to an input $x$ in the direction of increasing the confidence score and then evaluate the increased score.
-It is reported that ODIN significantly outperforms the above baseline.
-There are many other methods that have been proposed so far \cite{devries2018learning, malinin2018predictive, shalev2018out}, and those employing such input perturbation achieve the current state-of-the-art results (\cite{lee2018simple} for single networks and \cite{vyas2018out} for network ensembles).